Skip to content ↓

 Further develop dance throughout the school.

-Further increase opportunities for KS1 and KS2 to be involved with competitions.
+Further increase opportunities for KS1 and KS2 to be involved with competitions and local clubs.

 Contact Us